 In Plesk, go to Tools & Settings and click Updates and Upgrades.

 On the Updates and Upgrades page, click Update Components.

 Updating Plesk via a command-line interface

-Run Plesk Installer with one of the commands below (on Windows Server use a command prompt as an Administrator):
+Run Plesk Installer (on Windows Server use a command prompt as an Administrator):

 MYSQL_LIN: plesk installer --select-release-current --reinstall-patch --upgrade-installed-components

 # /usr/local/psa/admin/sbin/autoinstaller --select-product-id plesk --select-release-current --reinstall-patch --install-component panel